oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * Inject service locator in telegram channel for commands (coz many dependencies loadings)
 * Add car number as search term type
 * Custom search term types for each country (hide non-popular - show on demand)

+* groups: -1001645239372 (dev), -1001673132934 (local)
+* admins: 409525390
+* add Locale to bot, in this case eash locale will have their own localized group
+* add bot id/country to payments/subscriptions
+* on country/locale change - and if such bot exists - propose user to switch onto it
+* switch from groups to channels
+* soft deletes mode (flag) for telegram conversations (will be useful for initial tracks)
+* Twitter search term parse update